psyq321/PowerMonkey/docs/vfpoint_tuning.md

 Simply put, the V/F curve is a table (actually, it is most likely more than one table internally) containing information about stable voltages for every supported operating point of the CPU.
 We can treat it as a basic 2D table with one voltage per operating frequency for simplicity reasons.

-In reality, matters are much more complex - PMC must apply real-time corrections to the V/F curve, depending on the current temperature, types of workload being executed and other things such as: other circuits sharing the same voltage regulator, time since the last change (due to ramp-up, ramp-down), etc.
+In reality, matters are much more complex - PCU must apply real-time corrections to the V/F curve, depending on the current temperature, types of workload being executed and other things such as: other circuits sharing the same voltage regulator, time since the last change (due to ramp-up, ramp-down), etc.

-This complexity also explains why users were given very basic control over MSR 0x150 - that interface is just an abstraction, acting as a "gatekeeper" between 3rd parties (as in "not CPU architects") and PMC itself.
-After offsets were sent via MSR 0x150 in Skylake/Kaby Lake/Coffee Lake era, PMC would re-calculate the internal V/F curve, ensuring consistency and set the final (hidden) values.
+This complexity also explains why users were given very basic control over MSR 0x150 - that interface is just an abstraction, acting as a "gatekeeper" between 3rd parties (as in "not CPU architects") and PCU itself.
+After offsets were sent via MSR 0x150 in Skylake/Kaby Lake/Coffee Lake era, PCU would re-calculate the internal V/F curve, ensuring consistency and set the final (hidden) values.
 Some basic consistency checking was there - but, as everybody who did undervolting knows, it is very thin.
 Whoever uses this MSR shall know very well what they are doing.
-Wrong actions lead to crashes or hang without any forewarning.
+Wrong actions lead to crashes or hangs without any forewarning.

 For voltage control, software like [Intel's XTU](https://www.intel.com/content/www/us/en/download/17881/intel-extreme-tuning-utility-intel-xtu.html) or [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/) use MSR 0x150.